EdiaEducationTechnology/sakai-mytimetable/README.md

 2. Unzip de archive in the Tomcat home directory `$CATALINA_HOME`.

-3. Configure the tool in `sakai.properties`.
+3. Configure the tool in `local.properties`.

 4. Restart Tomcat